luba-abramova/Portfolio/Cyclistic/4_SQL_Data_Analysis.md

-# Data analysis with SQL and MSSQL
+# Data analysis with SQL and MS SQL
 At this stage, I conducted a detailed analysis to explore the differences between annual members and casual riders, aiming to identify trends and relationships within the data.

 List of queries: